Nuclei-Software/nuclei-sdk/ideprojects/iar/README.md

 You can also try with C-SPY emulated IO by define `DEBUG_IAR_BREAKPOINT` in `SoC/evalsoc/Common/Source/Stubs/iardlib/stubs.c` to get print output.

 For more details about how to use IAR workbench, please refer to its user guides.

+## FAQ

+* **demo_dsp** link failed with `unsupported section type 0x70000003 found in riscv_conv_fast_opt_q15.c.o(libnmsis_dsp_rv32imafdc.a)`

+Since the prebuilt library is built with gcc, so it may not work with IAR compiler.
+You can try to follow guide in https://github.com/Nuclei-Software/NMSIS/tree/master/NMSIS/ideprojects/iar to rebuild this ``libnmsis_dsp_xxxx.a`` library, and link to the version built with IAR compiler.

+* Some applications are using a different linker script than the one in `SoC/evalsoc/Board/nuclei_fpga_eval/Source/IAR` folder due to its project limitation, please take care.

+* Some smp applications are using customized ``startup.S`` not the IAR compiler provided one, please take care.